sikeeoh/BubbleSeekBar/README.md

 * The string shown according to the section text attribute are different.
 	* bsb\_section\_text\_show\_setting (xml)
 	* sectionTextShowSetting(BubbleSeekBar.SectionTextShowSetting.ONLY\_CUSTOM) (java)
+* Fixed a bug where the Section Text Visiblity attribute was sometimes not applied.

 ## Introduce